ORION CONTINUED »

 Bright stars in Orion

 Orion is one of several constellations in which the star labelled Alpha is not the brightest.
-The brightest star in Orion is actually Beta Orionis, called Rigel from the Arabic rijl meaning ‘foot’ since Ptolemy described it as ‘the bright star in the left foot’.
+The brightest star in Orion is actually Beta Orionis, called Rigel from the Arabic rijl meaning ‘foot’ from Ptolemy’s description of it as ‘the bright star in the left foot’.
 Ptolemy also said it was shared with the river Eridanus, and some old charts depict it in this dual role.
-Rigel is a brilliant blue-white supergiant.
+Rigel is a brilliant blue-white supergiant about 860 light years away.

 Alpha Orionis is called Betelgeuse (pronounced BET-ell-juice), one of the most famous yet misunderstood star names.
 It comes from the Arabic yad al-jauza, often wrongly translated as ‘armpit of the central one’.
 In fact, it means ‘hand of al-jauza’.
 But who (or what) was al-jauza?
 It was the name given by the Arabs to the constellation figure that they saw in this area, seemingly a female figure encompassing the stars of both Orion and Gemini.
 The word al-jauza apparently comes from the Arabic jwz meaning ‘middle’, so the best translation that modern commentators can offer is that al-jauza means something like ‘the female one of the middle’.
 The reference to the ‘middle’ may be to do with the fact that the constellation lies astride the celestial equator.
-As Ptolemy described it in the Almagest, Betelgeuse represents the right shoulder of Orion.
+Ptolemy described it in the Almagest as ‘the bright, reddish star on the right shoulder’.

 Below the belt lies a hazy patch marking the giant’s sword or hunting knife.
 This is the location of the Orion Nebula, one of the most-photographed objects in the sky, a mass of gas from which a cluster of stars is being born.
 The gas of the Nebula shines by the light of the hottest stars that have already formed within; it is visible to the naked eye on clear nights.